3.21.2

 nextclade read-annotation genome_annotation.gff3

-Type nextclade read-annotation --help
+Type nextclade read-annotation --help for description of arguments.

 Performance improvements